triadtitans/seminar_rigid_body_methods/livensprinciple.md

 $$

-In addition, it has already been established that the path $q: \mathbb{R} \to \mathcal{Q}$ taken by the system follows the euler lagrange equation.
-In order to move from Lagrangian to hamiltonian mechanics one defines the conjugate momenta as follows:
+In addition, it has already been established that the path $q: \mathbb{R} \to \mathcal{Q}$ taken by the system fulfills the Euler-Lagrange equation.
+In order to move from Lagrangian to Hamiltonian mechanics one defines the conjugate momenta as follows:

 $$